aspose-tasks-cloud/aspose-tasks-cloud-java/README.md

 XER, XLSX, HTML, XML, TXT, TIF, SVG, PNG, JPEG

+## Enhancements in Version 22.12
+- Added new ability to read Primavera-specific task's properties.
+- Provided the ability to read more document properties.

 ## Enhancements in Version 20.11
 - Support for the batch creation of tasks (i.e. the ability to create multiple tasks in a single *API* call).